scaleoutsean/awesome-solidfire/README.md

 Q: Can I automate the provisioning of SolidFire Demo VM?

 A: Absolutely.
-Provision it as any other OVA, then find the Management IP, and run first node, and then  cluster configuration on it.
-With DHCP you may need to disconnect from DHCP-assigned Management IP after you set static IP on the node, then reconnect to Static IP and configure singleton cluster.
+Provision it as any other OVA, then find the Management IP, and first configuration the node, and then create cluster.
+With DHCP on Management Network you may need to disconnect PowerShell Tools (or Python CLI/SDK) from the DHCP-assigned Management IP after you set static IP on the node, then reconnect to Static IP and configure your singleton cluster.
 You can also configure replicated clusters this way.
 With SSD backed hypervisors it takes about 10 minutes to setup two singleton clusters this way, or less if you clone VMs from a Demo VM template.

 ### Logging and Monitoring